 It is a good plant for erosion control in dry areas.
 It should be planted 12 to 18-inches apart to form a solid ground cover several months after planting.
 Good soil gives best growth but the plant tolerates poor, sandy soil.
+Provide excellent soil drainage when growing this plant in the eastern part of the US.
 Gazania requires less water than most annuals or perennials.
 Full sun is preferred and the flowers do not open fully on wet or cloudy days.
 Extended wet weather or poorly drained soil can promote disease which can kill portions of the plant.
 Removing the old blossoms may increase the number of blooms produced.